top of page

 Links to more information on Profs and Pints

 Current and former college faculty members who are interested in giving Profs and Pints talks or workshops can find more information on the presenters page.

 Owners or managers of potential Profs and Pints venues can find more information here.

 Check out media coverage of Profs and Pints and see what all the buzz is about!
-Click the links here to see stories by the Washington Post, Washingtonian magazine, Philadelphia's WHYY radio, the Bay Weekly, Style Weekly and WRIR radio in Richmond, Hip in Detroit, KERA public radio in Dallas, the Northwest Courier, and the student newspapers at Catholic University, DePaul University, and George Washington University.
+Click the links here to see stories by the Washington Post, Washingtonian magazine, the Annapolis Gazette and Baltimore Sun, Eye on Annapolis, Philadelphia's WHYY radio, the Bay Weekly, Style Weekly and WRIR radio in Richmond, The Daily Progress of Charlottesville, Hip in Detroit, KERA public radio in Dallas, the Northwest Courier, and the student newspapers at Catholic University, DePaul University, and George Washington University.

 Profs and Pints talks represent a great way to introduce young people to various academic fields.
 Please note, however, that all talks are delivered on an adult level and may feature mature content.
 Unless otherwise stated in event descriptions, anyone under 18 must be accompanied by an adult.

 A note from Profs and Pints CEO Peter Schmidt about diversity among presenters: